5jt/dyalog-cookbook/manuscript/10_documentation.md

 ### Public interface

 Next we specify which functions we want to be included in the document: not all but just those that are designed to be called from the outside.
-In a class those are called "Public method", and it's easy to see way.
+In a class those are called "Public interface", and it's easy to see way.

 For classes ADOC can work out what's public and what isn't due to the `Public Access` statement.
 For namespaces there is no such mechanism.
 We already know that by default ADOC considers all functions and operators as well as all variables public, but it also offers a mechanism to reduce this list to what's really public.
-For that ADOC looks for three functions `PublicFns`, `PublicOpr` and `PublicVars`.
-They may return an empty vector (nothing public for that type of object) or a list of names.
-If one or two of them exist then the mising one(s) are believed to be empty, so the default then changes to "list nothing at all".
+For that ADOC looks for a function `Public`.
+It may return an empty vector (nothing public for that type of object) or a list of names.
+This list would define what is public.

-We don't have any operator or variable in the namespace, so we define at the bottom of the script the public functions:
+We don't have any operators or variables in the namespace, so we define at the bottom of the script just the public functions:

 ~~~
+...
 ∇ r←PublicFns
   r←'StartFromCmdLine' 'TxtToCsv' 'SetLX' 'GetCommandLineArg'
 ∇